mightymaxworks/pickleplus/MOBILE_APP_HANDOFF_DOCUMENT.md

 - Complex tournament features (future enhancement)
 - Equipment recommendations (partnership-dependent)

 **Remember**: Simple first, pickleball-focused, with a clear path to the full ecosystem vision.
 The trading card system is the hook that transforms basic match tracking into an addictive collection and community experience.
+Design with blockchain readiness but implement traditionally first to ensure rapid user adoption and app store approval.

 ---

 *This document serves as the complete blueprint for creating the Pickle+ mobile app.
-Focus on MVP features first, validate user engagement with the card collection system, then progressively unlock the advanced ecosystem capabilities as users demonstrate sustained engagement.*
+Focus on MVP features first, validate user engagement with the card collection system, then progressively unlock advanced ecosystem capabilities including eventual Web3 integration as users demonstrate sustained engagement with the core platform.*